sksq96/dress-your-pet/fashionista.md

-Dress the animal up like a fashion icon
+Fit a fashionable outfit to the animal as it is.
+Keep everything else same as original